Terminal Skypark Komuter station: Location

 The station is located immediately across the Subang Airport Highway from Subang Skypark.
 An open-air car park sits directly in front of the station.
-Passengers going from the airport building to the station were required to cross a pedestrian bridge and walk through a portion of the car park.
+Passengers going from the airport building to the station are required to cross a pedestrian bridge and walk through a portion of the car park.

 Layout

-In contrast to most KTM Komuter stations which are on ground level, Terminal Skypark station is elevated; the ticketing counter and control facilities are on ground level but the train platforms are one floor above ground.
-This, as well as the Sungai Gadut station, are the only 2 elevated stations in the Komuter system.
+In contrast to most KTM Komuter stations which are at ground level, Terminal Skypark station is elevated; the ticketing counter and control facilities are on ground level but the train platforms are one floor above ground.
+This and the Sungai Gadut station are the only elevated stations in the Komuter system.

 Toilets and a surau are available on the ground floor.

 The station has two side platforms along two railway tracks.
 Platform 1 is for trains terminating at the station, while Platform 2 is for trains heading towards Subang Jaya and KL Sentral.